Bob Sweeney (actor and director): Early career on radio and television

-Sweeney began his career on radio as an announcer and then became a comedian.
-From 1944 through 1948 he teamed with comedy partner Hal March in The Bob Sweeney-Hal March Show on CBS Radio.
+From 1944 through 1948 Sweeney teamed with comedy partner Hal March in The Bob Sweeney-Hal March Show on CBS Radio.
 He went on to appear as a supporting character in various sitcoms in the early days of television including the role of Gilmore Cobb in the television version of My Favorite Husband (1953–54) with co-stars Joan Caulfield and Barry Nelson.
 Sweeney made appearances on The Rifleman and Our Miss Brooks during its last two seasons of production (1955–1956) working alongside Eve Arden, Gale Gordon, and Richard Crenna.

 From 1956 to 1957, Sweeney starred with Gordon in the TV sitcom The Brothers.
 In 1959, he landed the lead role on the short-lived NBC television series Fibber McGee and Molly opposite Cathy Lewis.
 Unlike its radio counterpart, Fibber McGee failed on television and was cancelled after less than one season.
 During that same season, Sweeney directed the 18-week NBC sitcom Love and Marriage set in Tin Pan Alley of New York City.
 His co-stars were William Demarest, Stubby Kaye, Jeanne Bal, and Murray Hamilton.

 Movie roles

-Sweeney's most notable film credits as an actor include the role of the undertaker in John Ford's The Last Hurrah (1958), as manipulative circus manager Harry Tupper in the Disney film Toby Tyler (1960), and as smarmy advertising executive Mr. Harker in another Disney film, Son of Flubber (1963).
+Sweeney's film credits as an actor include the role of the undertaker in John Ford's The Last Hurrah (1958), as manipulative circus manager Harry Tupper in the Disney film Toby Tyler (1960), and as a humorously aggressive IRS agent Mr. Harker in another Disney film, Son of Flubber (1963).
 Sweeney also appeared as Cousin Bob in Alfred Hitchcock's Marnie (1964).